max-k/blog/pages/portfolio.md

 I am particularly interested in [Python programming language] and [Archlinux distribution] as you can see in this pages.

-### Other center of interest
+### Other centers of interest

 I love groovy black music like Jazz Funk or Blues.

 I read many science fiction novels especially space-opera and anticipation ones.

-I occasionally practice martial arts for many years, (judo, tae-kwon-do, nin-jutsu and english boxing).
+I have been occasionally practicing martial arts during several years (judo, tae-kwon-do, nin-jutsu and english boxing).

 ### Contact me